-From the perspective of the attack chain [14], the relevance of the above five kinds of vulnerability exploitation is shown in Figure 1Illustration of the five vulnerability exploitation associations.
-As can be seen from Figure 2, a code execution attack is the most important prerequisite and necessary attack path of the other four attack behaviors, so it is the most important to study the vulnerability exploitation traffic detection method for the purpose of a code execution attack.
+From the perspective of attack chain [14], the correlation of the above five types of vulnerability exploitation behaviours is shown in Figure 1 Illustration of the five vulnerability exploitation associations.
+As can be seen from Figure 2, a code execution attack is the most important prerequisite and necessary attack path of the other four attack behaviours, so it is the most important to study the vulnerability exploitation traffic detection method for the purpose of a code execution attack.
 Therefore, this paper focuses on code execution vulnerability exploitation as the research object.